ipyxhyp/cleaner-service/README.md

 Performs following logic :

 To map the operating space, the robot will receive information about the room as a set of cells.
 Each cell represents:
-• A cleanable space of 1 by 1 that can be occupied and cleaned (S).
+• A cleanable space of 1 by 1 that can be occupied and cleaned (SPACE).

-• A column of 1 by 1 which can’t be occupied or cleaned (C)
+• A column of 1 by 1 which can’t be occupied or cleaned (COLUMN)

 • A wall represented by an empty cell (null) or by being outside the matrix